tembo-io/website/blog/2023-09-06-tembo-stacks/index.md

 * Message queue specific metrics like queue length, oldest message age, newest message age
 * (Coming soon) pg_bouncer

 This and many other such stack specifications are [open source](https://github.com/tembo-io/tembo-stacks) and can be used to deploy a stack locally on a self-managed instance or fully managed on Tembo Cloud.
 This is a reflection of one of our core values - to always put developers first.
-We release our stacks as open source to create the best development experience: locally and on the cloud, to deliver the most value to the users we target.
+We open source our stacks to create the best development experience: locally and on the cloud, and to invite community feedback and collaboration.

 ## Deploying a stack on Tembo Cloud

 [Tembo Cloud](https://cloud.tembo.io/) is a dev-first, fully-extensible, fully-managed, secure, and scalable Postgres service.
 It has the ability to take this stack spec and deploy a Postgres instance which is built using this stack spec.
-With Tembo Cloud, you get all the benefits of a managed service like: backups, high availability, scaling of storage and compute, metrics and alerts, with an easy to use UI and CLI.
+With Tembo Cloud, you can get all the benefits of a managed service like: backups, high availability, scaling of storage and compute, metrics and alerts with an easy to use UI and CLI.
 And you get access to an ever growing list of [extensions](https://pgt.dev/) which you can add to your stack or bring your own extensions to deploy on Tembo Cloud.

 [Tembo Cloud Screenshot]